Kebaya: Encim or Peranakan kebaya

 In Java, the kebaya worn by ladies of Chinese ancestry is called kebaya encim, derived from the name encim or enci to refer to a married Chinese woman.
 It was commonly worn by Chinese ladies in Javan coastal cities with significant Chinese settlements, such as Semarang, Lasem, Tuban, Surabaya, Pekalongan and Cirebon.
-Encim kebaya is also adopted as the traditional costumes of Betawi people of Jakarta, thus it is no longer worn solely by Chinese Indonesians, but also by local Betawi people.
+Encim kebaya is also adopted as the traditional attire of Betawi people of Jakarta, thus it is no longer worn solely by Chinese Indonesians, but also by local Betawi people.
 It marked differently from Javanese kebaya with its smaller and finer embroidery, lighter fabrics and more vibrant colors, made from imported materials such as silk and other fine fabrics.
 The encim kebaya fit well with vibrant-colored kain batik pesisiran (Javan coastal batik).

 It was this encim kebaya from coastal north Java, together with vibrant coloured Javanese coastal batik pesisir that has been exported to Straits Settlements of Singapore and Penang since colonial times in the 19th century, thus created the kebaya wearing culture among nyonyas of Peranakan Chinese in the Malay peninsula.
 The light and vibrant coloured encim kebaya has become the traditional dress of overseas Chinese ladies in the archipelago, from coastal Java to Sumatran port cities such as Medan, also Singapore, Malacca and Penang, and considered suitable for tropical climate of Southeast Asia.